 However, he lost his passion for what he’s doing in Hamilton so he decided to launch his own company instead.
 He started by partnering with the UK military and successfully won contracts with all the branches of its armed forces.
 Because of this, CWC became known primarily as a supplier of military watches.

 Ray finally retired in 1996 and CWC was purchased by Silvermans Ltd. who had been a retailer of CWC watches for years.
 Under its new ownership, CWC continued to grow and is able to produce more military watches.
 The brand even launched diver and pilot watches.

 Over the years, the cost of production of timepieces became higher, even for high-quality ones.
 To adapt, the cost of CWC watches also became higher.
-Regardless, CWC continues to produce durable military, pilot and diver watches.
-You may visit its collections here.
+Regardless, CWC continues to produce durable military, pilot, and dive watches.

 Arnold & Son